-Youth in foster care who transfer high schools after completing their second year, who would be unable to reasonably complete local district high school graduation requirements within four years, may graduate using state minimum graduation requirements if it is in their best interests.43 A district is required to certify a youth as eligible or not eligible for this graduation option within 30 days of the youth enrolling in the new school.
+Youth in foster care who transfer high schools after completing their second year, who would be unable to reasonably complete local district high school graduation requirements within four years, may graduate using state minimum graduation requirements if it is in their best interests.43 A district is required to certify a youth as eligible or not eligible for this graduation option within 30 days of the youth enrolling in the new school the start of a school year following a year in which they were found ineligible, or when requested.
 See Sample Notification Letter.
-Once eligible, a youth remains eligible, even if their graduation circumstances change.
-A youth's education rights holder44 makes the ultimate decision about whether the youth will attempt to graduate using district requirements in four years, graduate using district requirements in five years, graduate using state minimum graduation requirements in four years, or defer the decision about graduation until a later time.
-This graduation option applies to all schools run by a school district, including continuation and adult schools.45
+Once eligible, a youth remains eligible, even if their graduation circumstance change.
+A district is required to counsel the youth about their different options including credit recovery offerings and the potential impact on post-secondary plans.
+A youth's education rights holder44 makes the ultimate decision about whether the youth will attempt to graduate using district requirements in four years, graduate using district requirements in five years, graduate using state minimum graduation requirements in four years, graduate using state minimum requirements in five years, or defer the decision about graduation until a later time.
+This graduation option applies to all public schools, including charter continuation and adult schools.
+Finally, districts must report to the state on which youth are receiving diplomas based on state minimum criteria.
+This data will be disaggregated by student category, race and disability status.45